Sargon II: Early reign and rebellions

 Shortly after his failure to retake Babylonia from Marduk-apla-iddina in 720, Sargon campaigned against Yahu-Bihdi.
 Among Yahu-Bihdi's supporters were the cities of Arpad, Damascus, Sumur and Samaria.
 Three of the cities participating in the revolt (Arpad, Sumur and Damascus) were not vassal states; their lands had been converted into Assyrian provinces governed by royally appointed Assyrian governors.
 The revolt threatened to undo the administrative system established in Syria by Sargon's predecessors and the insurgents went on a killing spree, murdering all local Assyrians they could find.

 Sargon engaged Yahu-Bihdi and his coalition at Qarqar on the Orontes.
 Defeated, Yahu-Bihdi escaped into Qarqar, which Sargon besieged and captured.
 Sargon's army destroyed Qarqar and devastated the surrounding lands.
 Yahu-Bihdi was first deported to Assyria together with his family and then flayed alive.
 Hama and the other insurgent cities were annexed again.
 At the same time as large numbers of people from Syria were resettled in other parts of the empire, Sargon resettled some people to Syria, including 6,300 "guilty Assyrians", presumably Assyrians from the heartland who had fought against Sargon upon his accession but whose lives had been spared.
 Sargon described their resettlement as an act of mercy: "their transgression I disregarded, I had mercy on them".

-Around the same time as Yahu-Bihdu, Hanunu of Gaza in the south also rebelled against Assyria.
-After Sargon had defeated Yahu-Bihdu, he marched south.
+Around the same time as Yahu-Bihdi, Hanunu of Gaza in the south also rebelled against Assyria.
+After Sargon had defeated Yahu-Bihdi, he marched south.
 After capturing some other cities on his way, probably including Ekron and Gibbethon, the Assyrians defeated Hanunu, whose army had been bolstered by allies from Egypt, at Rafah.
 Despite the transgression, Gaza was kept as a semi-autonomous vassal state and not outright annexed, perhaps because the location, on the border of Egypt, was of high strategic importance.